pytorch/xla/docs/quantized_ops.md

 ### Module Swap

-Users can also use the `nn.Module` that wraps the XLA quantized ops and do module swap in the model code:
+Alternatively, users can also use the `nn.Module` that wraps the XLA quantized ops and do module swap in the model code:

 ```Python
 orig_model = MyModel()